Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Sikaflex Caulking

-Vinyl cannot bond directly to Sikafle.
+Vinyl cannot bond directly to Sikaflex.
 A cut line must be placed 2–3mm away, with three common options for finishing:

-All Sikaflex work and fixture removal should be arranged separately, generally crew or day workers are better positioned to complete these works as they are time consuming and separate to the actual vinyl installation.
+All Sikaflex work and fixture removal should be arranged separately; generally crew or day workers are better positioned to complete these works as they are time-consuming and separate from the actual vinyl installation.

 Vinyl Joins and Finish Quality — THE DEVIL IS IN THE DETAILS

 Vinyl is a sheet product, which means joins are unavoidable.
-However, when installed correctly, they are executed with precision using specialist cutting tape designed to create clean string-line cuts, minimising use of blades..
+However, when installed correctly, they are executed with precision using specialist cutting tape designed to create clean string-line cuts, minimising blade use.
 This allows flawless results around curves, corners, and long straight runs.

 For owners and crew, the key point is expectation management: at professional standard, joins are virtually invisible from just a few metres away, preserving the overall seamless appearance of the wrap.